cullena20/IRESComicMischief/ProgressCullen.md

 * Implement PCGrad
 * Further clean up training code as I realize our demands
 * Keep brainstorming new possible ideas

+## 7/5/24

+Spent some time this week dealing with debugging and getting code running on the GPU.
+I figured out the source of NaN issues (misalligned text padding and mask).
+This took much longer than it should have but was a good lesson in debugging and helped me get a better understanding of what is going on in the model.
+I also added and tested a bunch of validation code and incorporated this into the training loop.
+Now we should be able to run experiments and return what we need!

+* Sorted out NaN issue and verified with proper GPU configs things work.
+The model works now!
+* Added extensive validation code to return more valuable information.
+* Incorporated validation code into training loop - training loop now returns a lot of valuable information
+* After some cleaning, we are now ready to run extensive experiments.

+To Do:
+* Log into Arnold's GPU cluster and run experiments.
+Reach out to Elaheh about the UH cluster.
+* Build further experimental infrastructure - add matplotlib plotting functions to plot task loss history, total loss history, validation stuff, etc..
+Take the time to have code for pickling and unpickling!
+* By Monday I should have main experiment replicated with plots using this.
+It shouldn't be that hard to additionally run some other experiments I have (GradNorm and some baselines particularly)
+* Spend some time cleaning up and documenting code.
+This will help during the week as I wish to run more experiments.
+* With code cleaned up, implement PCGrad, run more experiments, work on presentation!

+Also note that I have checked all the code I have run so far so things look good.
+But I should be really careful that everything is indeed running as expected.